 Cumulatively, these interactions "force people to look beyond their own plate," Pauly says, and not only lead to new insights but help researchers avoid wasting time on ideas that may, for example, be too expensive to be feasible.
-"This whole next-generation plants-tobiofuels is really sort of like a pipeline," he says, "and there are lots of knobs you can turn - to change the plants, to change processes, to change the microbes you use.
-And every time you turn a knob on the plant side, you also need to turn a knob on the microbe scientists can do this type of research by themselves to be effective."
+"This whole next-generation plants-to-biofuels is really sort of like a pipeline," he says, "and there are lots of knobs you can turn - to change the plants, to change processes, to change the microbes you use.
+And every time you turn a knob on the plant side, you also need to turn a knob on the microbe side; they're all integrated.
+Neither plant nor microbe scientists can do this type of research by themselves to be effective."